hurrycane/storygraph/README.md

 ## Technical details

 We use Watson Speech API for speech to text transformation.
-After that we feed each phrase into Google's Syntax Net to adnotate it with POS.
-Then we apply some a model to summarize the phrase to a number of search terms that we use to search images using bing image search.
+After that we feed each phrase into Google's *Syntax Net* to adnotate it with POS.
+Then we apply a model to summarize the phrase to a number of search terms that we use to search images using bing image search.

 ## Team Members